sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 HTML files to the client, which will be rendered in the browser.
 Let's get to work creating a basic HTML document.

+> If you are new to HTML or if you need a refresher, [this website](https://www.w3schools.com/html/html_intro.asp) is very helpful and provides many examples.

-Let's start by creating a new directory called `templates` and creating a new file in it called `index.html` with the following code in it.
+Let's start by creating a new directory called `templates` and creating a new file within it called `index.html` along with the following code..

 ```html
 <!DOCTYPE html>